SonahLab/twitch-chat-hit-counter/course-material/MODULE_4.md

 #

 ### Implement [GET <img src="assets/common/export.svg" width="16" height="16" style="vertical-align: top;" alt="export" />](https://redis.io/docs/latest/commands/get/)
-In `RedisDao.java`, implement `public String get(String key)`.<br>
+In `RedisDao.java`, implement `get(String key)`.<br>

-Return the String representation of the stored value.
+Return the `String` representation of the stored value.
 The value stored in Redis doesn't strictly need to be a String, but Redis will store the data type represented as a String.

 **Description**: Get the value of key.
 If the key does not exist the special value nil is returned.
 An error is returned if the value stored at key is not a string, because GET only handles string values.<br>
 **Library API Call**: RedisTemplate.opsForValues().[get(key) <img src="assets/common/export.svg" width="16" height="16" style="vertical-align: top;" alt="export" />](https://docs.spring.io/spring-data/redis/docs/current/api/org/springframework/data/redis/core/ValueOperations.html#get(java.lang.Object))